boomcamp/PHP-MVC-Event-Ticketing-System/README.md

 ### Unit testing and Data driven tests

-You should implement data driven testing to `test all user inputs` coming the from the html forms.
+You should implement data driven testing to `test all user inputs` coming from the html forms.

 * Should have `10 passing tests` using ci unit testing library.

 * Should have atleast `10 passing tests` using PHPUnit.

+* Tests can be generated in any format(CSV, EXCEL etc) - Bonus.

 ### Login / Registration Page: